Normec Verifavia MD sheds light on regulatory compliance challenges as shipping readies for pivotal shift in 2025

 • How can vessel pooling help shipowners avoid or minimize costs of complying with FuelEU Maritime?

-Thakur: Under the FuelEU Maritime regulation, vessel pooling provides an effective way for shipowners to reduce compliance costs.
-By pooling compliance balances, companies can achieve overall compliance across multiple vessels, allowing ships with emissions below regulatory limits to offset those that exceed them.
+Thakur: Under the FuelEU Maritime regulation, vessel pooling allows shipowners to effectively reduce compliance costs.
+By pooling compliance balances, companies achieve compliance across multiple vessels, enabling over-compliant ships to offset the deficits of under-compliant ones.

 Penalties for non-compliance can be substantial, reaching €2,400 per ton of very low sulphur fuel oil (VLSFO) equivalent.
 This could lead to significant compliance costs for a single vessel that exceeds its energy intensity limit.
 Hence pooling can help shipping companies avoid or minimize FuelEU penalties.